ahurlbatt/homeserver/README.md

 1. Test restoring a backup
-2. Change zfs pools to disk by-id (/dev/disk/by-id/)
-3. Nextcloud Apps
+2. Nextcloud Apps
     1. Memories
-4. Move secrets out of git, then rotate
+3. Move secrets out of git, then rotate